-Hot Shot Denese McCann in Action

-and the means by which we can promote the future growth of the game.
+Hot Shot Denese McCann in Action spoke of the activities of other clubs, and the means by which we can promote the future growth of the game.
 Geoff McDonald, who is director of coaching for Croquet NSW, spoke of the place of practice and coaching.
-Our local coach, John Gerard, was the organof the very successful tournament.
-Thank you, to you John, and to all those who helped as officials, umpires, caterers and ticket sellers, and to Narooma Bowling Club for providing the excellently maintained lawns.Canberra Club was the overall winner: 177 hoops scored with 116 against.
-Wins: 9 - Losses: 3Hoops: 177 -Hoops against: 116
+Our local coach, John Gerard, was the organthe very successful iser of tournament.
+Thank you, to you John, and to all those who helped as officials, umpires, caterers and ticket sellers, and to Narooma Bowling Club for providing the excellently maintained lawns.Canberra Club was the overall winner: 177 hoops scored with 116 against.Wins: 9 - Losses: 3Hoops: 177 -Hoops against: 116. $\wedge$

-\triangle

-solar power

-stand-alone or grid-connect full installation or components Govt rebates

-compost toilets